Lesson 2 – The Time Machine

 Fig. 12

-[7] Generate documentation explains how to construct the program step by step
+To generate documentation that explains how to construct the program step by step:

 Fig. 13